-We’re a motley crew.
-We get to know two Aussie ladies, a Kiwi lady, a Pom fella – 6 foot 7 inches of Ralph – and the gorgeous Zimbabwean Angel Breasts (Engelbrecht her actual surname)!
+We’re a Motley Crew from all over.
+We get to know two Aussie ladies, a Kiwi lady, a Pom fella – 6 foot 7 inches of Ralph; AND the gorgeous Zimbabwean Angel Breasts (Engelbrecht her actual surname)!
 Unfortunately, she’s the Long Pom’s girlfriend (sigh).
 Weird how the only first name I can think of now is Ralph, the undeserving Pom.

 Long Legs in a Landie to the rescue!

 Anyone who has driven in a Landie will know there’s lots of room inside – except for your shoulders and your knees.
 Besides that – roomy.
 Land Rover’s theory is that three people can fit on the front seat, three on the middle seat and two on those postage stamp seats in back.
 Right!
 See that metal bar that your knees keep bumping against?
 That’s what Land Rover used as their prototype airbag.
 It didn’t work so they only kept it for the next fifty years, then changed it.
 Made it more safety-conscious by using milder steel?

 Previously a critic of Landrover design, in a flash I’m a keen supporter!
 Unable to endure the cramped space on the middle seat, the lengthy Pom gets out at the very first stop and sits on the spare wheel on the roofrack.
 I sit with my thigh firmly against Angel Breasts’ thigh (sigh).

 He stays up there for the rest of the week – whenever we’re driving, he sits on the roofrack!
-When we stop he has to pick the insects out of his teeth.
+When we stop he has to pick the insects out of his teeth, like a radiator.
 I’m in seventh heaven.
 Mine and Angel Breasts’ thighs were made for each other.
-She was like . . .

 Birding: Problem Solved!